maymyatnoehtet/Challenge-17-Regex-Tutorial/gist-template.md

 ```
 ### Bracket Expressions

 Bracket expressions specify a range of characters that can match at a particular position.
-In our regex, bracket expressions are not explicitly used.

 #### Example:
 ```
 Regex: /[aeiou]/